webuimaker/fluint/content/_index.md

   image: /images/how.svg
   btnText: Read how it works
   btnUrl: "#"
-  info: Collect any data from different sources, enrich them with filters and send them to multiple destinations.
+  info: Collect logs and metrics from different sources, enrich them with filters and send them to multiple destinations.
   lists:
-  - Different sources of information
-  - Different data formats
-  - Data Reliability
-  - Security
+  - 80+ built in connectors and plugins
+  - Built in buffering and reliability
   - Flexible Routing
   - Multiple destinations
 brand:
   enabled: true
   heading: Trusted and inspired by unique brands